mozilla/network-pulse-api/README.md

 ### `GET /api/pulse/profiles/<id=number>/` with optional `?format=json`

 This retrieves a single user profile with the indicated `id` as stored in the database.
 Any profile can be retrieved using this route even without being authenticated.
+The payload returned by this route also includes an array of entries published (`published_entries`) by the user owning this profile.
 As a base URL call this returns an HTML page with formatted results, as url with `?format=json` suffix this results a JSON object for use as data input to applications, webpages, etc.

 ### `GET /api/pulse/myprofile/` with optional `?format=json`

-This retrieves the user profile for the currently authenticated user as stored in the database.
+This retrieves the **editable** user profile for the currently authenticated user as stored in the database.
 An unauthenticated user will receive an HTTP 403 Forbidden response if they try to access this route.
 As a base URL call this returns an HTML page with formatted results, as url with `?format=json` suffix this results a JSON object for use as data input to applications, webpages, etc.

 ### `PUT /api/pulse/myprofile/`